revsys/django-health-check/README.rst

 - RabbitMQ
 - Migrations

-View use instructions for contrib health checks in `docs/contrib.rst` and `docs/settings.rst` Writing your own custom health checks is also very quick and easy.
+View usage instructions of contrib health checks in `docs/contrib.rst` and `docs/settings.rst` Writing your own custom health checks is also very quick and easy.

 We also like contributions, so don't be afraid to make a pull request.